ericmiguel/ericmiguel.github.io/_posts/2020-11-15-solving-jupyterlab-start-warning-at-wsl.md

 c.NotebookApp.use_redirect_file = False
 {% endhighlight %}

-I am using WSL2 (Ubuntu 20.04) and now the error is gone and the browser opens as also as Jupyter starts.
+I am using WSL2 (Ubuntu 20.04) and now the error is gone and the browser opens as also as Jupyter starts without warning.